A Simple Way to Ease Wedding Day Worries and Fears

 Perhaps you find yourself worried sick about things you can’t control.
 What if the weather goes wonky or a couple of family members abuse the open bar and decide to rehash old drama?

 If you’ve planned and prepped and done everything you know you can do to either prevent such things or remedy them should they actually happen, there’s nothing else you can do.
-And worrying isn’t going to make things better or ward off anything from happening.
+And worrying isn’t going to make things better or prevent anything from happening.

 To worry yourself sick over things that are outside of your control is to rob yourself of the present moment.
 As Leo F. Buscaglia said, “Worry never robs tomorrow of its sorrow, it only saps today of its joy.”